Time Investment: 7 Minutes

 So you’ve realized your business needs some legal protection overhaul, whether it is a major overhaul or minor tweaks, but you need guidance on where to go.

 This is figuring out the type you need, the price you may pay, as well as how to find them.

 Figuring out the type of lawyer you need is extremely important.
 In theory, barred attorneys can take on pretty much any case – it doesn’t mean they can or should.
 Attorneys have an ethical duty to have a competency to handle your case, but even more than that, you should want an attorney who specializes in the area that you’re seeking assistance in.
 Some areas of law require more understanding than a cursory understanding or quick flip through in a “crash course” guide can provide.

-I hate to throw my lawyer folk under the bus, but some try to take on all types of cases but are not well equipped to do so.
+I hate to throw my lawyer folk under the bus, but some try to talk on all types of cases but are not well equipped to do.
 Think of the adage, jack of all trades but master of none.
 Legal isn’t something to mess with.
 Get someone who is specialized.
-Think of it this way, while a medical malpractice attorney may have taken tax law in law school 20 years ago, it doesn’t mean you probably want them advising you on tax strategies and actions.
+Think of it this way, while a medical malpractice attorney may have taken tax law in law school 20 years ago, doesn’t mean you probably wanting them advising you on tax strategies and actions.

 - Contracts – Small Business/Contracts

 - Copyright – Intellectual Property and Small Business

 - Trademark – Intellectual Property

 - Review of business affairs – Small Business/Contracts